NahianIbnat-2000/AWS-Pipeline/README.md

 - Entity recognition for key political figures

 ## Findings

-All articles use predominantly neutral language, as almost 100% of all text is categorized as neutral by AWS comprehend.
+All articles use predominantly neutral language, as across all sites, more than 80% of text is categorized as neutral by AWS comprehend.

 ### 1. Figure 1

 ![Sentiment By Source](images/Sentiment_By_Source.png)

 The first image, "Sentiment_By_Source.png" shows the most probable sentiment for each article.
 Only two articles, both issued by *The Daily Star*, are not neutral, but seem to have a "mixed" sentiment, which means that the sentiments in the article are both positive and negative at the same time.
-This could indicate that the language of these two articles might just be more emotional than what one might expect from a newspaper article, on average.
+This indicates that the language of these two articles might deploy more emotional language in general.

 ### 2. Table 1